MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 - The previous signature for the same register.
 A blank value is used for the first signed sales or return transaction.

 > [!NOTE]
 > Return transactions are considered regular sales transactions for digital signing purposes.
-This means that the signing process and the sequence of signatures for return transactions is the same as for sales transactions.
+This means that the signing process for return transactions is the same as for sales transactions, and return transactions are included in the same sequence of signatures as sales transactions.
 The total amount of return is negative, that is, it includes the minus sign when it is added to the text string that is signed.

 You can view the transaction signature and the transaction data that was used to generate it on the **Fiscal transactions** FastTab of the **Store transactions** page in Commerce headquarters.
 By selecting **Extended data**, you can view specific properties of the fiscal transaction, such as the signature, sequential number, certificate thumbprint, and hash algorithm identification.